HTML to PDF converter for Java™

 Below is a sample implementation of "As PDF" button, which can add to any PHP page its PDF view.

-The next step is to create a converter PHP (let's call it pd4ml.php).
+First we need to create a converter PHP (let's call it pd4ml.php).

 <?